jp7677/dxvk-nvapi/README.md

 - Copy `nvapi64.dll`/`nvapi.dll` into the `system32`/`syswow64` folder of your x64/x86 Wine prefix.
 - Make sure that your prefix uses the native version of nvapi64, e.g. with `WINEDLLOVERRIDES=nvapi,nvapi64=n`.
 - Disable the `nvapiHack` in DXVK, see [dxvk.conf](https://github.com/doitsujin/dxvk/blob/master/dxvk.conf#L34), this needs DXVK's `dxgi.dll`, use it e.g. with `WINEDLLOVERRIDES=dxgi=n`.
-- Eventually the Wine prefix needs to be set to `Windows 7`.
-The exact circumstances when this is needed are (yet) unknown.
+- Eventually the Wine prefix needs to be *touched* by a wine-staging version.
+Running `winecfg` is sufficient.
+The exact circumstances why this is needed are (still) unknown, that said `Assetto Corsa Competizione` wants that with a Proton 5.13 created prefix.

 ## References and inspirations